Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ## [**Epic 5 - Dashboard Deployment and Release**](https://github.com/users/Blignaut24/projects/23/views/2?filterQuery=Epic+5+-)
-- **User Story** - As a user interested in bulldozer pricing I can access and interact with the BulldozerPriceGenius dashboard through a Streamlit app deployed on Heroku So that I can explore price predictions and market insights without installing any software locally. (**Business Requirement 3**).
+- **User Story** - As a user interested in bulldozer pricing I can access and interact with the BulldozerPriceGenius dashboard through a Streamlit app deployed on Render So that I can explore price predictions and market insights without installing any software locally. (**Business Requirement 3**).

 - **User Story** - As a technical user, I can follow instructions in the readme to fork the repository and deploy the project for myself.